Skip to content

 In this guide, we’ll explore the 5 best ways to get a VA Rating for Arthritis even if you’ve already filed or been denied VA benefits in the past.

-Arthritis VA Ratings can be confusing, so hang with me as I explain how the VA rates Arthritis.
+Arthritis VA Ratings can be confusing, so hang with me as I explain how the VA rates Arthritis, and a whole lot of other valuable info about Arthritis VA Disabilities.

-To be eligible for an Arthritis VA Rating, a veteran must meet three (3) criteria by law:
+To be eligible for an Arthritis VA Rating, you must meet three (3) criteria by law:

 If you’re trying to increase your VA rating for Arthritis, you need to prove to the VA that your symptoms are now worse and warrant the higher rating criteria by law.

-The #1 best way to increase your VA rating for Arthritis is to have objective medical evidence (X-Rays) to show degenerative or post-traumatic changes with worsening symptoms over time.
+• Pro Tip: The #1 best way to increase your Arthritis VA rating is to have objective medical evidence (X-rays) to show degenerative or post-traumatic changes with worsening symptoms over time.

-Degenerative Arthritis, also known as Osteoarthritis, is rated at 10 percent or 20 percent depending upon the Frequency, Severity, and Duration of your symptoms as well as “how” those symptoms negatively impact your work, life, and social functioning to include any functional impairment or loss.
+VA ratings for Degenerative Arthritis, also known as Osteoarthritis, are 10% or 20%, depending upon the frequency, severity, and duration of your symptoms as well as “how” those symptoms negatively impact your work, life, and social functioning including any functional impairment or loss.

 Arthritis is a musculoskeletal disorder most often rated under CFR Title 38, Part 4, Schedule for Rating Disabilities, Diagnostic Code (DC) 5003, Degenerative Arthritis.